 To track the SEO performance of your keywords, you can use tools like Ahrefs and SE Ranking.

-In the report, keep an eye on these key metrics:
+In the keyword tracking report, keep an eye on these essential criteria:

 - The number of keywords your site ranks for in the Top 10

 Alternatively, you can check your data in Google Search Console.
-From our experience, GSC is not the best tool to track your positions, but here’s a step-by-step guide on how to do it:
+From our experience, GSC is not the best tool to track your positions.
+Still, here’s a step-by-step guide on how to do it:

 - Click on “Performance”